Jisan570/Daily-Islamic-History02/README.md

 ## 💡 Key Takeaway
 Siffin showed how political disagreements, even among great leaders, reached a boiling point where both sides sought peace through Islamic arbitration.
+# 🌙 Islamic History Journey - Day 37

+Welcome to Day 37.
+Today we cover **The Battle of Nahrawan** (38 AH / 658 CE) and the rise of the Khawarij (extremists).

+---

+## ⚡ The Birth of the Khawarij
+* **The Revolt:** A group rebelled against Caliph Ali (RA) for accepting arbitration at Siffin, claiming *"Judgment belongs to Allah alone."*
+* **Extremism:** They declared all Muslims who disagreed with them as disbelievers, causing terror and killing innocent citizens.

+---

+## ⚔️ The Battle of Nahrawan
+Ali (RA) tried peaceful dialogues first, but when they continued their violence, he fought and defeated them at Nahrawan to protect the public.

+---

+## 💡 Key Takeaway
+Nahrawan highlights the danger of religious extremism, proving that fanaticism must be confronted to keep peace and order.